Giga Voxel Renderer¶

 SoGVRShaderFunction

-- allows to add/remove/replace a step in the shader pipelineSoGVRShaderInclude
+- allows for adding/removing/replacing a step in the shader pipelineSoGVRShaderInclude

-- allows to add additional GLSL functions and defines to the shader pipeline
+- allows for adding GLSL functions and defines to the shader pipeline

 The SoGVRShaderDiagnosis

-module is very useful to debug while doing the shader development.
+module is useful to debug while developing the shader.

 In addition to the built-in uniforms and the pipeline state struct, you may add additional uniforms and texture samplers.
 This is done via the GLSL shader framework of MeVisLab: